Myths Employers Believe About the Mature

 Older workers are adaptive to change – we have experienced so much change in our lives that it has made us resilient and able to cope with it.
 Experience counts a lot when learning new tech – it’s the “this looks like that, and we solved that by doing…” approach to learning.

 One more thing: The young are great users of smartphones and Social Networks, but rarely know much more than that.
-I’ve mentored hundreds over the last 15 years and know how shallow their tech knowledge is, particularly around the all important office productivity tools.
+I’ve mentored hundreds over the last 15 years and know how shallow their tech knowledge is, particularly around the all important office productivity tools (think Excel and Database).

-Let’s start with the bleeding obvious: Workers must be paid based on their ability to do a specific job.
-Their experience and qualifications must be considered when setting pay, and their age is irrelevant.
+Let’s start with the obvious: workers must be paid based on their ability to do a specific job.
+Experience and qualifications must be considered when setting pay, and age is irrelevant.

-They claim they are often paid more than the young in the same position is rubbish.
-It’s completely unsupported when experience and qualifications are taken into account.
-Experience + skills = productivity – age has no impact.
+The claim that the Mature are often paid more than the younger in the same position is completely unsupported in the research when experience and qualifications are taken into account.
+Experience + skills = productivity – age has zero impact.

 The over 55s are five times less likely to change jobs than the young.
 As you know, staff turnover costs between 4 and 18 months of their salary.
 When their stability is factored into productivity calculations, then the Mature are a bargain!